-In furthering the company’s mandate to provide quality of life services to the residents of Kingstree Housing Authority communities, KCEC will bring the KiDsGyM USA ™ K-atch Up Initiative to Kingstree, South Carolina to provide opportunities for children ages 5 through 13.
+In furthering the company’s mandate to provide quality of life services to the residents of Kingstree Housing Authority communities, KCEC will bring the Time 2 Soar Initiative to Kingstree, South Carolina to provide opportunities for children ages 5 through 13.
 In the program, children will improve mental performance, enhance gross motor development, and learn healthy fitness habits through gymnastics.
 The program will serve 16-20 children per class, utilizing 2 instructors.
 We will hire local residents and train them to deliver the program.
 The program will be free for residents of communities managed by The Housing Authority of the City of Kingstree.
 There will be a nominal fee of no more than twenty-five dollars ($25.00) per month for children from adjacent communities.

 The program consists of four components: physical fitness, education, parental guidance, and community outreach.
-By partnering with local businesses and organizations in high needs areas where underserved populations reside, KiDsGyM USA® will implement K-atch Up, a comprehensive initiative to help reduce childhood obesity.
+By partnering with local businesses and organizations in high needs areas where underserved populations reside, Time 2 Soar will implement a comprehensive initiative to help reduce childhood obesity.

 These factors produce an environment where children are less likely to be exposed to healthy food as well as opportunities for active play and exercise.